 In what order do I teach the units and lessons?
 Is there a “right” way?

-What Happy Teachers are Saying about the mind+heart SEL Curriculum
+What Happy Teachers Are Saying about the mind+heart SEL Curriculum

 I cannot even begin to explain how relieved I am to have found this resource.
 I have used recommended published SEL curriculums such as Second Step and they have not even begun to address the needs of my students.
 (As a general ed, first grade teacher, in a diverse title 1 school with a high population of ELLs… the needs of my students go beyond the average- ADHD, anxiety, PTSD, abuse, autism, etc.).
 I started off with “Self-Regulation” and it was perfect!
 Thank you so much!
 I bought this with my own money, without my principal’s consent, but once I started using it, and showed her how my students were using the language, vocabulary, and responding to the curriculum, she reimbursed me!
 Thank you so much.
 I am recommending it to all my fellow teachers and I hope they purchase it as well!